OpenEvalProject/evals/manuscripts/elife-06951/v2/manuscript.md

 ## Abstract

-10.7554/eLife.06951.001 Foot-and-mouth disease virus (FMDV) is an economically devastating viral disease leading to a substantial loss to the swine industry worldwide.
+Foot-and-mouth disease virus (FMDV) is an economically devastating viral disease leading to a substantial loss to the swine industry worldwide.
 A novel alternative strategy is to develop pigs that are genetically resistant to infection.
 Here, we produce transgenic (TG) pigs that constitutively expressed FMDV-specific short interfering RNA (siRNA) derived from small hairpin RNA (shRNA).
 In vitro challenge of TG fibroblasts showed the shRNA suppressed viral growth.
-TG and non-TG pigs were challenged by intramuscular injection with 100 LD 50 of FMDV.
+TG and non-TG pigs were challenged by intramuscular injection with 100 LD50 of FMDV.
 High fever, severe clinical signs of foot-and-mouth disease and typical histopathological changes were observed in all of the non-TG pigs but in none of the high-siRNA pigs.
 Our results show that TG shRNA can provide a viable tool for producing animals with enhanced resistance to FMDV.
-DOI: http://dx.doi.org/10.7554/eLife.06951.001

 ## Introduction